5 Elements of a Calm Space

 5. Inviting Ambience

 Move beyond what you see to what you feel—and even what you smell.
-Open the windows to let in fresh air (and hear the birds chirp), place fragrant flowers on the dining table, or light a scented candle that transports you to the ocean, a lavender field, or any place or thing that brings you peace.
+Add a plant or two and, on nice days, open the windows to let in fresh air and hear the birds chirp.
 Set, or change, the mood with lighting.
 Dimmer switches allow you to easily create a cozy mood.
 The soft glow of candles has a similar effect.
 And remember to put down—or put away—the tech.
 Having laptops, cell phones, and other devices in constant view is a reminder of work that needs to be done or emails waiting for answers.See More Calm Homes in Our Archive